 Could animal shelters help more pets if they could get control over when pets enter their care?
 That’s exactly what’s happened in shelters that have adopted managed intake policies.
 While many people think moving to managed admission means pets will be abandoned or diverted to other facilities, those that have adopted this approach haven’t found that to be the case.
 In fact, as long as immediate admission is available for pets in emergency situations, most community members have positive reactions to an appointment system.

 That’s especially true when resources can be provided during the waiting list period that make the wait less stressful on the family – which sometimes results in the pet remaining with the family after all.
 Some shelters feel that adopting managed admission means they’re not truly "open admission” anymore, but instead, it allows more animals in the community to be better-served, as well as lives to be saved.
 What’s more, shelters have seen a better flow of animals resulting in increased adoptions, reduced crowding and better health and welfare for cats and dogs in the facility.

-Check out the following content brought to you by Maddie's Institute® and experts in this field.
+Check out the following content brought to you by Maddie's Fund® and experts in this field.

 Audience(s): Executive Leadership, Foster Caregivers, Public, Shelter/Rescue Staff & Volunteers, Veterinary Team